openstack/hacking/HACKING.rst

 - [H105] Don't use author tags.
 We use version control instead.
 - [H106] Don't put vim configuration in source files (off by default).
 - [H904] Delay string interpolations at logging calls (off by default).
+- [H905] Do not import eventlet (off by default).
+Eventlet usage is being removed from OpenStack projects as part of the async migration effort.
+  Use threading or asyncio instead.
 - Do not shadow a built-in or reserved word.
 Shadowing built -in or reserved words makes the code harder to understand.
 Example::